-With which law enforcement agencies does FamilyTreeDNA work?
+Which law enforcement agencies does FamilyTreeDNA work with?

 Any United States law enforcement agency wishing to utilize the Service for one of the purposes stated in the previous question may submit a formal request to submit a sample or upload a file.
 Law enforcement requests are reviewed for approval on a case-by-case basis and must meet the requirements set forth in our Law Enforcement Guide to be permitted to upload a file to the database for matching purposes.

 Does or will FamilyTreeDNA work with agencies outside the United States, such as Canada, Mexico, Europe, or other countries?
 What are the limitations?

 FamilyTreeDNA allows US law enforcement agencies to register for uploads and will consider working with non-US agencies on a case-by-case basis.

 Does FamilyTreeDNA have partnerships with other organizations, such as Bode Technology, that are working on behalf of law enforcement?